rashtastic/r1/index.md

 <summary>Additional Data Details</summary>
 <p>All data used in statistical models are first normalized to have mean 0 and standard deviation 1.</p>

 <p>Research expenditures metrics are <code>Phase 1 Expenditures</code> and <code>Phase 2 Expenditures</code>.
 Those, along with their per-faculty figures, are initially on a thousands scale.
-For this analysis we log-transform these metrics.</p>
+For this analysis we apply a log transform.</p>

 <p>Metrics of Primary Interest:</p>
   <ul>